Thymis-io/thymis/docs/src/lib/docs/device-lifecycle/secrets.md

 ## Security Considerations

-- Secrets are decrypted to `/run/` directories by default, which are in RAM and not persisted
 - When including secrets in device images, they're encrypted with a symmetric key during image creation and then re-encrypted per device
 - Regularly review which devices have access to which secrets
 - Consider using different secrets for different environments or device types